cldmnky/krcrdr/README.md

 # krcrdr
-Record changes in a lubernetes cluster
+Record changes in a kubernetes cluster